Enrtarr/Iskyjo/README.md

 # Iskyjo

-A single-player (soon multiplayer) card game built in Java with JavaFX, loosely inspired by Skyjo and Balatro.
+A single-player (soon multiplayer) card game built in Java with JavaFX, mainly inspired by Skyjo and Balatro.
 The goal each round is to score enough points with your deck before time runs out, using jokers you collect from a shop between rounds.

 > Work in progress.
 Core gameplay loop is functional; multiplayer and additional jokers are planned. asdly we won't be able to add all them before the project's deadline.